ChrisChoi314/chrischoi314.github.io/_posts/2024-04-26-vegan-restaurants.md

 </ul>

 <b><u>New York City, NY</u></b>
 <br>Grew up here and family still lives here.
 I go back every so often when there are breaks in the semester.
-I have been eating vegan food here since May, 2020.
 <ul>
     <li>Manhattan</li>
     <ul>